-The search for a biscuit peach cobbler is over.
-This is all you asked for: juicy fruit that makes its own syrupy sauce as it bakes and a simple biscuit topping that is buttery and crisp.
-It's out of the oven in an hour, perfect for seasonal peaches, but it also works with frozen ones.
+The search for a fantastic biscuit peach cobbler is over.
+This is all we want: juicy fruit that makes its own syrupy sauce as it bakes and a simple biscuit topping that is buttery and crisp.
+It's out of the oven in an hour and perfect for seasonal peaches, but it also works with frozen ones.

 This is a fantastic recipe for a simple summer dessert, with the classic taste and texture of old-fashioned cobblers that emphasize fresh peaches' natural sweetness and flavor.

-It's one of our favorite peach bakes that works with fresh and frozen fruit, and also nectarines.
-But a fresh peach cobbler is hard to beat.
+It's one of our favorite peach bakes that works best with fresh peaches and nectarines.
+And though you can make it with canned peaches or even frozen ones (not my favorite), a fresh peach cobbler is hard to beat.

 Peach cobbler with biscuit topping is the most popular of all cobblers and a vintage recipe that stands the test of time.